tbrockman/rustlinks/README.md

 ## todo

-- [ ] CLI, unit, and integration tests
+- [ ] tests: CLI, unit, and integration tests
 - [ ] a React UI for CRUD'ing link aliases
 - [ ] OAuth
 - [ ] limit link storage (to not break `etcd` or unnecessarily store links which likely won't be used)